LukaB25/Foodie-Society/README.md

 - The meetup locations will be updated occasionally with new timeframes and/or locations.

 - The section is fully responsive and each div will separate from inline arrangement into a single line arrangement one after another.
-Icons in headers are interactive and will increse in size and change colour on hover.
+Icons in headers are interactive and will change colour on hover.
 All of the links are opening in separate tab so the users can easily come back to our site.

 Footer: